 If a child is absent for illness or any other reason, please inform the school office by telephone on the morning of the first day of absence before 9.30am and every subsequent day.
-Please also confirm the reason for absence in writing on your child's return to school.
+We may request evidence confirming the reason for your child's absence.
 We are required by law to record and code all absences.

 It is school and East Sussex LA policy that children who have had sickness and/or diarrhoea must not return to school within 48 hours.